This is such a cool show that I just *have* to write about it.

-As you may or may not know, Red Dwarf is not about small, rouge coloured humanoids who run around, swinging axes, looking for gold and spending most of their lives under ground.
+As you might have guessed by now, it was not named after small, rouge coloured humanoids who run around, swinging axes, looking for gold and spending most of the lives under ground.

-It is, in fact, the name of a very red, very big space ship from the Jupiter Mining Corporation, a fictional company in the future.
-The ship was, of course, named after star types - the star type that seems to be most frequent in the universe is known as a red dwarf.
+It was, of course, named after star types - the star type that seems to be most frequent in the universe is known as a red dwarf.
 Other stars are white giants, white dwarves, blue giants, blue dwarves, yellow giants, red giants, super giants, etc...

 Inside the ship, there is everything that you'd expect to find on a space ship.
 Crew quarters, officer quarters, quarentine areas, medirooms, bars, clubs, mess halls, engine rooms, the bridge, ship-to-planet run abouts - the works.